-Maybe you feel as though you’ve hit a wall; there’s more to learn about someone you care about, but something is blocking your access to his or her deepest self.
+Maybe you feel as though you’ve hit a wall with your partner.
+There’s more to learn about him or her, but something is blocking your access to their deepest self.

-Maybe someone you love has been through some rough times with other relationships.
+Maybe the person you love has been through some rough times with other relationships.
 Trusting others has led to betrayal and pain, so why should this relationship be any different?

 Knowing how to build trust in a relationship is one thing; working at it day by day is another.

-But you hope to rewrite your loved one’s expectations.
+But you hope to rewrite your loved one’s expectations and allay their fears.